-Set on the historic Wood family estate, the Glendon campus is a lush parkland in the heart of Toronto offering an intimate learning community.
-Home to 2,700 students, Glendon specializes exclusively in the liberal arts, and is the only campus in Canada to do so in more than one language.
+Set on the historic Wood family estate, the Glendon Campus is a lush parkland in the heart of Toronto offering an intimate learning community.
+Home to 2,700 students, Glendon is Canada’s only bilingual university campus, known for its beautiful gardens and international experience.

 - 11 Faculties